Rudresh-pandey/TextUtils/README.md

      2. we can clear the hole text with the button clear
      3. we can change the colour of the text to red ( this feature has no use, but i made it :/ )

- this project includes to pages 1. home page(TextForm.js) 2.
+ this project includes two pages 1. home page(TextForm.js) 2.
 About page(About.js)

   I have some issue :